 In this guide, we'll walk you through the key steps for cleaning your kitchen canopy and filters, and show where Hospitality Connect can help you upgrade, replace or customise components for better performance and compliance.

 Warm or hot water, a commercial kitchen degreaser, scrub brushes, non-abrasive pads, cloths, gloves, buckets, and ideally a steam cleaner or pressure washer.
-Have replacement hood filters ready if yours are damaged or worn.👉 Browse our commercial hood and canopy filters for replacement or custom-sized options.
+Have replacement hood filters ready if yours are damaged or worn.

 After cleaning, inspect for damage, leaks and poor airflow.
 Schedule professional cleaning where needed and replace filters that are no longer effective.